dag-andersen/Rust-Memory-Map/docs/Report.md

 **Verifying tree structure**

-The unit tests also include test that check that the trees was build was built correctly.
+The unit tests also include tests that check that the trees were built correctly.
 Both the BST and redblack tree can be printed to standard-out or a file, and both have a test to verify that the tree is printed correctly.

-Underneath we see the printout to the left and the abstraction to the right of a redblack tree, Where `O` is a black node and `X` is a red node.
-These tests are on fixed data set (meaning it is not random generated), which means we can check if every single line matches with what we expect.
-The test-data for generating this can be found in appendix X.
+Below we see the printout to the left and the abstraction to the right of a redblack tree, where `O` is a black node and `X` is a red node.
+These tests are on a fixed data set (meaning it is not randomly generated), which means we can check if every single line match with what we expect.
+The test data for generating this can be found in appendix X.

 <table><tr><td><pre>
 ------X Huawei